evkx/evkx.github.io/content/technology/battery/charging/_index.md

 EVKX shows the charge performance for each EV on our site with graphs and calculations based on the performance.

-The following is some examples on EV with different types of charging performance.
+The following are some examples of EVs with different types of charging performance.

 [Lucid Air Dream Edition Performance](/models/lucid/air/air_dream_edition_performance/chargingcurve/) is the first example.
-It has an extreme top charging speed of over 300kW but falls quickly
+It has an extreme top charging speed of over 300kW but falls quickly.

 ![Image](/models/lucid/air/air_dream_edition_performance/chargingcurve.svg)

 [Kia EV6 GT](/models/kia/ev6/ev6_gt/chargingcurve7/) is the next example.
-This is one of the fastest charging EVs with high speed and much flatter curve
+This model is one of the fastest-charging EVs with high speed and a much flatter curve than the Lucid Air.

 ![Image](/models/kia/ev6/ev6_gt/chargingcurve.svg)

 {{<evkxdisplayaddarticle />}}

-[Nissan Aryia](/models/nissan/ariya/ariya_87kwh_e-4orce/chargingcurve/) is the last example.
-This not have a very high top peak, but the curve is relative flat.
+[Nissan Aryia](/models/nissan/ariya/ariya_87kwh_e-4orce/chargingcurve/) This model does not have a very high top peak, but the curve is relatively flat.

 ![Image](/models/nissan/ariya/ariya_87kwh_e-4orce/chargingcurve.svg)

-On longer trips the charging curve may affect what is the optimum charging stop.
-A flatter curve would benefit those who prefer longer stops, while curve with high peaks benefits stops that is short and you charge around the peak area.
+On longer trips, the charging curve may affect the optimum charging stop.
+For example, a flatter curve would benefit those who prefer longer stops, while a curve with high peaks benefits short stops, and you charge around the peak area.

-For all models EVKX calculate this for you.
+For all models, EVKX calculates this for you on the model info page.

 Continue to [degredation](../degredation/) or go back to the [article overview](../).